VISEGRAD BLOG: Czech President Zeman's pro-Russian policy blows up in his face

 Hamacek immediately announced he would fly to Moscow to negotiate the purchase of Sputnik V vaccines, echoing Hungarian strongman Viktor Orban and former Slovak populist premier Igor Matovic, who was later forced to step down over his unilateral move.

-Moscow’s “vaccine diplomacy” looked like it had chalked up another victory, though Hamacek had said that any purchase would only take place after the European Medicine Agency had given its approval to the vaccine.
+Moscow’s “vaccine diplomacy” looked like it had chalked up another victory, though Hamacek had said that any purchase would only take place after the European Medicines Agency had given its approval to the vaccine.
 He also now rather unconvincingly claims this was a feint to mislead Moscow.
-Whatever the truth of the matter, this trip is now off for the foreseeable future.
+Whatever the truth of the matter, this trip is now out of the question for the foreseeable future, as is the idea of holding any Biden-Putin summit in Prague.

 Earlier this month Moscow could also be happy that Rosatom had been kept in the tender for building a new unit at the Dukovany power station, despite reported concerns from the Czech secret services and angry demands from the country’s rightwing and liberal opposition parties.
 Now Babis’ Industry Minister Jan Havlicek has said that Rosatom will be excluded from the tender.